The shell

 View modes

-The nav mode carries a view field, one of graph (Atlas), fleet, approvals, cost, marketplace, scheduler, system, obs, board, runtimes, memory, governance, capabilities, health.
+nav mode carries a view field, one of the 14 NAV_VIEWS: graph (Atlas), fleet, cost, marketplace, scheduler, system, obs, board, runtimes, providers, memory, governance, capabilities, health.
 The dashboard opens on nav: graph (Atlas) by default, so a fresh launch lands you on the org-wide map.

 Keyboard navigation